Rumyra/Talk-Audio-Keynote/README.md

 Keynote for Web Audio Conf 2018.

 I miss physical audio formats, so I spoke about them.
-My own experience of formats throughout my life and a couple of experiments that came form my thoughts.
+My own experience of formats throughout my life and a couple of experiments that came from my thoughts.
 I think this is really the start of a bigger project.
-But it's a nice opener for Web Audio Conf to relax everyone and give them something to think about.
+But it's a nice opener for Web Audio Conf to relax everyone and give them something to think & talk about.

 <!-- ## Videos